p4lang/p4app/README.md

 The philosophy behind p4app is "easy things should be easy" - p4app is designed to make small, simple P4 programs easy to write and easy to share with others.

-This repository has submodules, so make sure you clone it with `git clone --recursive`.
-If you forgot, it's OK - just run `git submodule update --init --recursive`, and you'll be in business.

 Installation
 ------------